mlrun/demos/getting-started.md

 #### Teaming up

-Looking for a team? [**The Slack channel**](https://go.iguazio.com/mlopslive/joincommunity) can also help you connect with potential teammates.
-You can also use the challenge Participants Tab to search for other developers looking to team up, check out their skills and message them to see if they want to…
+Looking for a team? [**The Slack channel**](https://go.iguazio.com/mlopslive/joincommunity) can help you connect with potential teammates.
+You can also check out the Participants Tab [**here**](https://mlopsforgood.devpost.com/participants) to search for other practitioners, check out their skills and connect with them.

 ### MLRun

-[**MLRun**](https://mlrun.org) is an open-source end-to-end MLOps framework that can significantly help you in this hackathon.
-We recommend you take the time to install and go through some of its basic examples.
+[**MLRun**](https://mlrun.org) is an open-source end-to-end MLOps framework that will significantly help you get your data science to production for this hackathon.
+To get started, install and go through some of its basic examples.

-To set-up your own cluster, check out the [**MLRun installation guide**](https://docs.mlrun.org/en/latest/install.html) for more details.

 Resources: